gillet-thomas/SWIN/README.md

 ### 2. Sex

-These plots show the projection of the fMRI features learned by the Swin 4D model into a 2D space, helping to visualize the separation between different classes (specifically, biological sex).
+These plots show the projection of the fMRI features learned by the Swin 4D model into a 2D space, helping to visualize the separation between gender classes.

 <table align="center" style="border-collapse: collapse;">
   <tr>